Thibault-Berthet/Kanap-Store/README.md

 Hi,

 This is the fourth project that i did as part of my training to become web developer.
-The project was about learning JavaScript.
+The project was about learning and using JavaScript.

 If you watch it, first of all thank you !
 And feel free to contact me about some part of the code ;)